-The EEC notes that at the university level the dropout rate from registration and graduation is around 20%, but no data was available during the visit about the dropout rate at the programme level, but it was indicated it might be lower than the university average.
+The EEC notes that at the university level the dropout rate from registration and graduation is around 20%.
 The level of dropout is broadly in line with other distance learning institutions.
 However, there is scope for improvement, and thus the OUC should have a rigorous process for the data collection on the dropout rate year on year while providing measures to mitigate it.